GeraudF/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print-alphabt.c:a program that prints the alphabet in lowercase, followed by a new line.
 5-print-numbers.c:a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6-print-numberz.c:a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+7-print-tebahpla.c:a program that prints the lowercase alphabet in reverse, followed by a new line.